finani/WeeBee/tty_symlink/README.md

 ```

 # How to check the information
-1. idVendor and id Product from 'lsusb'
+1. idVendor and id Product are from 'lsusb'
 ```
 lsusb
 ```